Thermo Fisher profit tops Street with Life Tech contribution

-(Reuters) - Thermo Fisher Scientific Inc (TMO.N), the world’s largest maker of scientific instruments, reported a higher-than-expected second-quarter profit in its first full quarterly results to include its acquisition of genetic testing company Life Technologies Corp.
+July 23 (Reuters) - Thermo Fisher Scientific Inc, the world’s largest maker of scientific instruments, reported a higher-than-expected second-quarter profit in its first full quarterly results to include its acquisition of genetic testing company Life Technologies Corp.

 The company also raised the mid-point of the range of its forecast for full-year earnings.